he knight has an outrageously large plumage on his head.

 and holds the sword with both hands.

-Valvasor and Deuchar copies Birckmann.
+Valvasor and Deuchar copy Birckmann.